Trump warns North Korea against making 'overt' threats

 Trump's 17-day working vacation in suburban New Jersey has been dominated by an uptick in rhetoric with North Korea, with Trump first promising "fire and fury" if the rouge nation continued to threaten the United States.
 Trump stood by that statement on Thursday, saying that it may have not been tough enough.

-On Friday, during a meeting on workforce development at his private golf club in Bedminster, New Jersey, Trump stood by his bellicose rhetoric and warned the North Korean leader to put a stop to the threats.
+On Friday, during a meeting on workforce development at his private golf club in Bedminster, New Jersey, Trump reiterated his sharp words against the communist country.

 "I hope they are going to fully understand the gravity of what I said.
 And what I said is what I mean," Trump said, adding that his statements' significance was "pretty obvious" and his administration is looking "very carefully" at possible future actions against North Korea.